-12As Alfred North Whitehead remarked, it is probably no coincidence that science and technology became integral parts of civilisation only in the Christian West-or that the "heathen philosophers" were actively studied there, even with respect to such sensitive domains as ethics, politics, and metaphy-sics.
-Alfred North Whitehead, Science and the Modern World, Lowell Lectures 1925 (New York: Macmillan, 1925), p.
-15.
+12 As A.N.
+Whitehead remarked, it is probably no coincidence that science and technology became integral parts of civilisation only in the Christian West-or that the 'heathen philosophers' were actively studied there, even with respect to such sensitive domains as ethics, politics and metaphysics.
+A.N.
+Whitehead, Science and the Modern World, Lowell Lectures 1925 (New York, 1925), p.15.